You have mail.

 A full copy of the documentation tree can occupy 550 megabytes of disk space.
 Allow for a full gigabyte of space to have room for temporary files and test versions of various output formats.

 Git is used to manage the FreeBSD documentation files.
-It is obtained by installing the Git package:
+It is obtained by installing the devel/git package, which also has a lighter flavor called git-lite:

 # pkg install git-lite